The Environmental Impact of Artist Studios (and How to Minimize It)

 Understanding the Environmental Footprint of Artist Studios

-Before we dive into solutions, let's examine the key areas where our studios impact the environment:
+Before we dive into solutions, let's honestly examine where our studios typically impact the environment.
+Understanding the environmental impact meaning for artists means looking closely at several key areas:

 1. Energy Efficiency